IPL 2021 playoff scenarios: Battle on for top two; KKR hold edge for last spot, tough task for MI

 Remaining matches: RR (Sharjah)

 The team that holds the best position in the race for the final playoff spot is KKR.
-Eoin Morgan and Co, despite their inconsistencies over the season, have reached the business end with matters in their own hand.
+Eoin Morgan and Co, despite their inconsistencies over the season, have reached the business end with matters in their own hands.
 Defeat RR, and be all but assured of their place in the playoffs as their NRR currently is significantly better than the other teams battling for fourth place.

 Should KKR lose against Royals, they will likely rely on their superior NRR and one or two other results going their way.
-KKR’s worst-case scenario in that case is either RR or MI winning both their matches.
+KKR’s worst-case scenario is either RR or MI winning both their matches.
 Given RR vs MI will be over before KKR’s last match, things will be a bit more clearer on Tuesday from Morgan’s point of view.

 There is a scenario where four teams finish on 12 points.
 RR lose against MI, PBKS defeat CSK, KKR lose against RR, and finally SRH defeat MI... then the quantum of wins/defeats come into picture.
-But this is in all likelihood going to be in KKR’s favour.
+But this is in all likelihood is going to be in KKR’s favour.

 Punjab Kings